Do you think that online stores are only about showcasing your products to customers?

 That’s not all.

-A fully functional WooCommerce store handles nearly every process involved in transacting with a customer.
+A fully functional WordPress ecommerce store handles nearly every process involved in transacting with a customer.
 It handles payments, facilitates checkout, and updates orders.

-Whether you’re looking to move your brick-and-mortar store or start a new business, an online store will help scale your business and grow revenue.
+Whether you’re looking to move your brick-and-mortar store or start a new business, starting an ecommerce business will help you scale and grow revenue.

 Even if you have closed your physical store due to the pandemic, you can still serve your customers with their shopping needs.